Frequently Asked Questions

 How is food safety handled?

 Plentifully is built on the idea of sharing food you would comfortably give to a neighbor.
-We ask that you:
+Members are responsible for using their judgment, following applicable local guidelines, and only sharing items they would feel comfortable offering to someone nearby.

-Only bring fresh, safe, and reasonably clean items
+• Only bring fresh, safe, and reasonably clean items

-Keep perishables chilled if needed
+• Keep perishables chilled if needed

-Label common allergens where possible
+• Label common allergens where possible

-Avoid sharing anything spoiled or questionable
+• Avoid sharing anything spoiled, questionable, or unsafe

 Where do swaps and pickups happen?

-Swaps usually happen at:
+Swaps may happen at:

-Community gardens and partner locations
+• Community gardens and partner locations

-Small local events organized with community partners
+• Small local events organized with community partners

 Is there any kind of review or reputation system?